 Before I get into this review of a Japanese comic book that’s actually a spin-off of another Japanese comic book, I’d like to briefly cover my own background as a fan of American comics, specifically the superhero genre.
 As a teenager-turned-aspiring adult who grew up on a steady diet of Marvel & DC, it was easy for me to take for granted the fact that every character I read about exists and operates in the same world.
 It’s a very simple concept, the idea of a “shared universe”, but just the idea that anyone can show up in anyone’s comic has instant creative appeal.
 Spider-Man can show up in a Thor comic, Batman can team up with Green Lantern, and so on and so forth.

-Why do I bring all this up?
-Well, if you take a look at Japan’s closest equivalent to mainstream American comics — the weekly published Shonen Jump magazine —you’ll notice the percentage of interactions between characters from different titles is basically zero.
+If you take a look at Japan’s closest equivalent to mainstream American comics — the weekly published Shonen Jump magazine —you’ll notice the percentage of interactions between characters from different titles is basically zero.
 There have occasionally been events where characters from different books meet, but these are almost always non-canon “filler” stories that don’t impact the plot of either book.
-There will never be a chapter of One Piece for instance where Goku from Dragon Ball suddenly shows up to help Monkey D Luffy take on Blackbeard, however awesome that would be.
+There will never be a chapter of One Piece where Goku from Dragon Ball suddenly shows up to help Monkey D Luffy take on Blackbeard, however awesome that would be.
 These sorts of crossovers just aren’t the norm in manga, and that’s perfectly fine; not every comic is obligated to follow the same rules as American superhero comics, and in fact many of them are better for it.